We are led by a Board of Trustees and senior management team. We employ around 35 people and are supported by a dedicated team of volunteers.

 He volunteers with the Cranfield Trust and the Institute of Advanced Motorists, where he coaches local people to pass their advanced driving test.
 Graham lives in rural north Bedfordshire and provides carer support to his elderly father.

-Tania is a Data Privacy Lead for City and Guilds Group, working internationally with education and the charity sector.
+Tania is the Founder and Director for Data Privacy Simplified, supporting clients in all sectors ,with the main sector being the health and care sector.
 Her specialist governance and data protection skills mean she can help with the compliance of standards and policies.

 She has been a carer since the birth of her middle child and through marriage to her step children.
 Carers in Bedfordshire provided her with much needed support and she wants to give that back.